Ephraim Kishon: Biography

 In 1949 he immigrated to the newly founded state of Israel, together with his first wife Eva (Chawa) Klamer, to escape the Communist regime.
-When arriving in Israel an immigration officer officially Hebraicized his name to "Ephraim Kishon".
-According to Kishon, the Jewish Agency clerk asked him for his name and when he answered "Ferenc" the clerk said: There is no such thing, and wrote "Ephraim", and afterwards he went ahead and Hebraicized his family name as well, Kishon being a river near Haifa, the Israeli city on Mount Carmel.
+When he disembarked in Haifa and gave his name as Ferenc, the clerk told him "that's not a real name" and gave him the name Ephraim Kishon instead, after a river near Haifa on Mount Carmel.

-His first marriage to Eva (Chawa) Klamer in 1946 ended in divorce.
-In 1959, he married Sara (née Lipovitz), who died in 2002.
-In 2003, he married the Austrian writer Lisa Witasek.
-Kishon had three children: Raphael (b.
-1957), Amir (b.
-1963), and Renana (b.
-1968).
+His first marriage, to Eva Klamer, ended in divorce in 1959.
+He then married Sara (née Lipovitz), who died in 2002; his third wife, Lisa Witasek, survived him.
+Kishon had three children: Raphael ("Rafi"), Amir, and Renana.

-In 1981, Kishon established a second home in the rural Swiss canton of Appenzell as he felt unwelcome in Israel due to his status as an immigrant.
+In 1981, Kishon established a second home in the rural Swiss canton of Appenzell; according to The New York Times, he had come to feel unwelcome in Israel as an immigrant.